OfficeDev/office-js-docs-pr/docs/develop/office-versions-and-requirement-sets.md

 ---
 title: Office versions and requirement sets
-description: Supported Office.js platforms using JavaScript API. ms.date: 09/08/2022
+description: Supported Office.js platforms using JavaScript API. ms.date: 09/14/2022
 ms.localizationpriority: high
 ---

 # Office versions and requirement sets

 There are many versions of Office on several platforms, and they don't all support every API in Office JavaScript API (Office.js).
-For example, Office 2013 on Windows was the earliest version of Office that supported Office Add-ins.
+Office 2013 on Windows was the earliest version of Office that supported Office Add-ins.
 You may not always have control over the version of Office your users have installed.
 To handle this situation, we provide a system called requirement sets to help you determine whether an Office application supports the capabilities you need in your Office Add-in.

 > [!NOTE]
 >